 Why?
 Why that paint and why a sprayer?

-Benjamin Moore Advance was designed for cabinetry. (think high use, kitchens, bathrooms etc) It DOES NOT HAVE TO BE SEALED.
+The best Benjamin Moore paint for furniture is Benjamin Moore Advance.
+It was designed for cabinetry! (think high use, kitchens, bathrooms etc) It DOES NOT HAVE TO BE SEALED.
 (Genuinely, thats not a gimmick and they dont use that as some farse of a selling point, its just true) Do you remember what we said about bleed?
 “What is even worse is sometimes this doesn’t happen until you add your top coat.”
 This means one extra step to avoid inviting bleed when painting white furniture!
-PLUS it has some oil based properties, which helps to also prevent bleed!
+PLUS it has some of the same properties as painting furniture with oil based paint, which helps to also prevent bleed!
+Something you may want to note though is regardless of the slight oil content, you never have to worry about your Benjamin Moore Advance Paint Yellowing.
 Find your local Advance dealer HERE and have it tinted to ANY WHITE YOU WANT! **Full disclosure I do add a top coat on the surface of dressers, tables, etc.

 The Homeright Finish Max is in my humble opinion the best sprayer around.
 No kidding.
 I thought I “would try it” because its inexpensive AND you don’t need an air compressor for it!
 So, what better way to get the hang and figure out if I even like spraying??
 But, I first used it 3 years ago and have NEVER been able to justify upgrading.
 No, brush marks, AND White can be a PAIN because there is such little pigment.
 So, as you drag your brush you just constantly displace the pigments.
 When you spray, you just lay them on there to cover and look pretty… No fighting the pigments being pulled and not wanting to cover properly when painting white furniture.
 If you want to learn how to spray then check out the related posts below!